ph504/ai-computer-assignment1-eight-puzzle/README.md

 ### Using IDE
 </summary>
-Firstly, all files should be compiled. and after that run the `/src/server/Server/Main.java` and the simply run the client in the path : `/src/client/Client.java`
+Firstly, all files should be compiled.

+After that run the `/src/server/Server/Main.java` and then simply run the client in the path : `/src/client/Client.java`
 </details>

 <details open="open">